Shra1-25/FMLCourseProject/ReadMe.md

 iii) ssl_model_130.pth is the SSL model from Mao et al. (2021).

-##### Make sure the paths to all the files in the args is correct.
+##### Note: Make sure the paths to all the files in the args is correct.
 TestAdaAccuracy is the robust accuracy which can be seen in the notebook to be 61.17%.
 You may ignore other variables which are printed as 0 in the output of second last cell (since they weren't reinitialized after reading from the stored perturbed images and are not used in the code except for presenting clean accuracies/robust accuracy which can be seen in the other previous cells where the perturbed images are stored.).